cockroachdb/docs/cockroachcloud/cmek.md

 ## How CMEK works

+When you create a {{ site.data.products.dedicated }} cluster, its data at rest is not encrypted by default.
+Instead, the data is stored on disks attached to the cluster, which are always encrypted by the Information-As-A-Service (IAAS) provider you select when you create the cluster

-When you create a {{ site.data.products.dedicated }} cluster, two encryption keys are created automatically:
+When you enable CMEK on a {{ site.data.products.dedicated }} cluster, {{ site.data.products.db }} creates two encryption keys and begins to use them to protect newly-written data at rest. {{ site.data.products.db }} manages these encryption keys and propagates them to cluster nodes.

-1. The _store key_ is a Key Encryption Key (KEK), and is used to protect the data key.
-The store key is accessed each time a cluster node is started.
-1. The _data key_ is a Data Encryption Key (DEK), and is used to encrypt and decrypt cluster data before it is read from or written to a cluster node's filesystem.
-Each time the cluster is started or restarted, and each time a node joins the cluster, CockroachDB uses the store key to encrypt and decrypt data keys.
+1. The _data key_ is a Data Encryption Key (DEK), and is used to encrypt and decrypt cluster data before it is read from or written to disks attached to cluster nodes.
+The data key is rotated frequently, and is always encrypted at rest by the store key.
+1. The _store key_ is a Key Encryption Key (KEK) that encrypts the data keys at rest.
+The store key is rotated less frequently than the data key, and is encrypted at rest by the CMEK key.

 For more details about encryption in {{ site.data.products.db }}, see [Encryption At Rest](/docs/{{site.versions["stable"]}}/encryption.html).

-Enabling CMEK changes how the cluster's store keys and data keys are handled going forward, but has no effect on the cluster's existing store keys, data keys, or data.
+Enabling CMEK has no impact on a cluster's existing data.

 {{site.data.alerts.callout_success}}
 CMEK is configured per cluster region.
 A single-region cluster is actually a multi-region cluster with only a single region.
 The following steps occur for each of a cluster's regions.